Understanding the Role of Retaliation in Wrongful Termination Cases

 Sometimes, when a prospective client meets with an attorney, all the legal deadlines have passed.
 In those situations, “An astute lawyer has to think: Now that that’s water under the bridge, what else can I do to help this person get justice?
 Sometimes, we have to tell them there’s nothing we can do.
 However, when a case goes before a jury, the jury doesn’t see all the things that have been excluded.
 The jury has to work with whatever facts and causes of actions are before them.
 As long as you get a win, who cares?
 You don’t have to win on every single claim; you just have to win on one of them.”

-If you’re considering an employment action to protect your legal rights as an employee following retaliation or discrimination, you can start your search for an experienced lawyer in your area using the Super Lawyers directory.
+Talk to a lawyer if you’re considering an employment action to protect your legal rights as an employee.
+After retaliation on the job, you can start your search for an experienced wrongful termination lawyer with the Super Lawyers directory.

 What do I do next?